 Hasbro, the company behind Transformers, G.I.
 Joe, and tons of beloved board games, clearly enjoys success in the toybox.
 The box office, though?
 That’s a different story.
 Since 1986, the Rhode Island–based company has been attempting to make it in Hollywood, turning nostalgia into blockbusters.
 The result is what we’re calling the Hasbro Cinematic Universe, a collection of (mostly unrelated) films, some of which are good, some of which are bad, and all of which put nostalgia up on the big screen.
 To render plastic into flesh and blood is no small task, especially considering the wealth of toys and games whose feature adaptations have been abandoned during the gold rush: Ridley Scott’s Monopoly movie, Adam Sandler’s Candy Land flick, Taylor Lautner’s Stretch Armstrong project, and movies about Magic: The Gathering.

-Hasbro did manage to “Pass Go” with two movies this year, the just-released Dungeons & Dragons: Honor Among Thieves and Transformers: Rise of the Beasts in June.
+Hasbro did manage to “Pass Go” with two movies this year: March’s Dungeons & Dragons: Honor Among Thieves and June’s Transformers: Rise of the Beasts, which comes packaged with a cliffhanger unlike any other Hasbro film yet.
 It’s time to look at what has filled the Hasbro Cinematic Universe so far and consider the products that have bulked up or diminished its reputation.
 In this case, we’re looking at movies based on properties owned by Hasbro upon their theatrical release, so we’re omitting direct-to-video installments (sorry, G.I.
 Joe: The Movie), later purchases (like Power Rangers), and streamer sequels (My Little Pony: A New Generation).
 We will, however, be talking about a jillion Transformers movies.

 The Transformers: The Movie (1986)